 Q: What is the target audience for this book?

-• A: This book is aimed at application developers, OSS maintainers, infrastructure teams, and organizational leaders.
+• A: The book is ideal for application developers, OSS maintainers, operators, and team leaders.

 Ai generated